Book Cover Ideas: 20 Eye-Catching Book Cover Ideas for Inspiration

 In this industry, it cannot be denied that books are “judged by their covers,” and that, “first impressions last.”

-And in the world of self-publishing, I must add that book cover designs tend to be more harshly judged.
+And in the world of self-publishing, I must add that book cover ideas tend to be more harshly judged.

 I’m confident, however, that your upcoming book has the potential to turn that stigma on its head.